daledc/ml-hw/hw2/README.md

 pip install -r min_requirements.txt
 ```

 Note that [requirements.txt](requirements.txt) and [min_requirements.txt](min_requirements.txt) both include tinygrad.
-If you already have tinygrad installed from the link above, you should remove the line corresponding to tinygrad.
+If you already have tinygrad installed, you may remove the line corresponding to tinygrad.

 ## Usage Example